Erhard Kroeger

-Erhard Kroeger or Kröger (24 March 1905, Riga – 24 September 1987) was a Baltic German SS officer involved in the resettlement of Baltic Germans before World War II.
+Erhard Kroeger or Kröger (24 March 1905 – 24 September 1987) was a Baltic German SS officer involved in the resettlement of Baltic Germans before World War II.
 He commanded an Einsatzgruppe in 1941, and was later attached to General Andrey Vlasov and the German sponsored Russian Liberation Army of World War II.
 He was convicted of war crimes in 1969.

 Early years

-Erhard Kroeger grew up in Riga, Russian Empire, a member of the historic Baltic German minority there.
+Erhard Kroeger was born and grew up in Riga, Russian Empire, a member of the historic Baltic German minority there.
 In his youth, he played ice hockey with Wilfried Strik-Strikfeldt.
 Kroeger made his name as an SS activist challenging the conservative Baltic German leadership of Wilhelm von Rüdiger and trying to Nazify the Latvian German minority before 1939.

 “In July 1937 the new VOMI chief ordered Eric Mundel, who in 1935 had replaced Rüdiger as the leader of the Volksgemeinschaft [Latvian German minority association], to bring Kröger into the leadership.”

 Germany

 At the height of the Sudetenland crisis and Hitler’s guarantees that he had no further territorial interests in Europe: “Kröger.…without authorization from Berlin, assured his followers that the Führer had not abandoned them, implying that revision remained a possibility.”

 SS Sturmbannführer Kroeger was admonished by his SS and VOMI superiors and visited Berlin in September 1939 where he was secretly advised of the Nazi plans to trade Latvia and Estonia to Joseph Stalin.
 In a post-war document he related:

 The only thing that rushed through my mind was the salvation of an essential and closely linked ethnic group which, it seemed to me, was at this moment already threatened with certain destruction without even knowing it.

-At a meeting with Heinrich Himmler, Kroeger stressed the serious hostility and animosity of the Communists to the Baltic Germans following the Russian civil war.
+At a meeting with Heinrich Himmler, Kroeger stressed the serious hostility and animosity of the Communists to the Baltic Germans following the Russian Civil War.

 The next day Himmler received him for a second time.
 He had spoken to Hitler, and he told Kroeger that “the Führer agreed with the evacuation of the Baltic German community as a whole, but stipulated that this should be done with the approval of the Soviet government.”
 Himmler also reported that the Baltic Germans were to be settled in those parts of Poland annexed to the Reich, including Posen and West Prussia.

 Erhard Kroeger then worked extremely hard to ensure as many as 60,000 Baltic Germans were allowed to leave Estonia and Latvia over the autumn of 1939 to be settled in Germany.